 This is one of my very favourite short 3D fractal journeys.
 It starts with recognizably geometric shapes but soon visits […]

 Welcome to my page here at sacredgeometryweb.
-An introduction to the main body of my research here.
-Rhombic structures based […]
+The main body of my research is here.
+A series of instruction lessons […]